What are Estimated Views?

 • The traffic to the site - sitewide data is still a major factor - the more traffic the site has, the more people are likely to see your coverage.
 As well as traffic, we also look at followers and subscribers to that outlet.

 • How many pages on the site - if a website has only a few pages, a higher percentage of the overall traffic will see your page.
-But if a website has millions of pages, a lower percentage of the traffic would likely see each specific page
+But if a website has thousands of pages, a lower percentage of the traffic would likely see each specific page

 • If the article is on the homepage or deeper in the site - If the coverage was on the homepage it will receive more of the overall traffic but if it’s hidden deeper, fewer people are likely to find it

-• How many times a piece has been shared and related engagement rates - If the piece has been shared a lot on social channels more people will see it, regardless of where it is placed on the site.
-So we then factored in how increased engagement rates would increase views.
+• How many times a piece has been shared and related engagement rates - If the piece has been shared a lot on social channels then more people will see it, regardless of where it is placed on the site.
+So we then factor in how increased engagement rates would increase views.

 Did this answer your question?